xwpken/jax-fem-docs-dev/docs/source/more/advanced.md

 Advanced examples
 =================

-For educational purpose, we post advanced examples:
+For educational purpose, we post some advanced examples:

 | Example                                                                                     | Highlight                                                                                     |
 |---------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|